AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Both **Tenant A** and **Tenant B** have two streams stored in each of their tenants, as depicted by callout **2**.
 The data from these streams are being collected from various sources: PI Servers, edge devices, and other industrial data sources (callout **3**).

 Both tenants are sharing only one of their data streams within the community: **Tenant A** is sharing their silver stream, and **Tenant B** is sharing their light blue stream (callout **4**).
-A data steward with sharing privileges must explicitly share a data stream.
+A data steward with sharing privileges on the stream must explicitly share it into a community that they have read access to.

 <!-- TODO: Edit second paragraph based on design doc updates -->